 The Commission welcomes your feedback and suggestions about our DAIP and, you may also wish to provide us with feedback on specific access issues you have encountered with our services, information or facilities.

 To let us know, go to our General Feedback page and choose the Disability Access and Inclusion option to tell us about your experiences.
-Or print the Disability Access and Inclusion Plan Feedback and send it to us by post or email.
+Or print the Disability Access and Inclusion Plan Feedback Form and send it to us by post or email.